 There’s no excuse for impaired driving.
 But despite stiff criminal penalties and public awareness campaigns, many people still choose to drink or do drugs and get behind the wheel.
-When someone makes the decision to drive under the influence of alcohol or drugs, they unnecessarily put others at risk of serious injury or death.
-Although the criminal justice system will hold the driver responsible, you need an aggressive automobile accident attorney to hold the driver liable in civil court.
-The attorneys of Koonz McKenney Johnson & DePaolis LLP will fight for the compensation you deserve if you’ve been injured in a DUI accident.
+When someone makes the decision to drive under the influence of alcohol or drugs, they unnecessarily put others at risk of personal injury or death.
+Although the criminal justice system will hold the driver responsible, you need an aggressive car accident attorney to hold the driver liable in civil court.
+The attorneys of Koonz McKenney Johnson & DePaolis LLP will fight for the compensation you deserve if you’ve been injured in a Suburban Maryland DUI accident.

-What Is A DUI In Maryland?
+What Is A Suburban Maryland DUI Accident?

 Driving under the influence, or DUI, means someone is driving with a blood alcohol content (BAC) of 0.08 or higher.
 The similar charge of DWI, or driving while impaired, means the person’s BAC is between 0.07 and 0.08.
 Impairment does not have to be caused by alcohol.
 Driving under the influence or impairment of any drugs, even legal or prescription drugs, is also against the law.